← All posts

 The Landing Page Has to Keep the Promise

 You can run perfect match types, a clean negative list, and revenue-aware tracking, and still lose if the landing page breaks the promise the ad just made.
-Message match is not a nice-to-have.
-If your ad sells a specific service in a specific area and the click lands on a generic homepage, you force the visitor to re-find what they were already looking for, and most of them simply leave.
+Message match isn't a detail you can skip.
+If your ad sells a specific service in a specific area and the click lands on a generic homepage, you make the visitor hunt all over again for what they came for, and most of them just leave.

 A page that converts mirrors the ad word for word, loads fast, makes the next step obvious, and answers the objection a local buyer actually has.
 For corporate and municipal buyers especially, that objection is usually trust, which means the page has to show real work and a clear reason to pick you before it asks for anything.
 The same alignment matters whether you are driving leads for video production, an event, or an AV install: the click, the page, and the offer all have to tell one story.